modelscope/FunASR/funasr/runtime/docs/SDK_advanced_guide_online.md

  # Advanced Development Guide (File transcription service)

 FunASR provides a Chinese online transcription service that can be deployed locally or on a cloud server with just one click.
 The core of the service is the FunASR runtime SDK, which has been open-sourced.
-FunASR-runtime combines various capabilities such as speech endpoint detection (VAD), large-scale speech recognition (ASR) using Paraformer-large, and punctuation detection (PUNC), which have all been open-sourced by the speech laboratory of DAMO Academy on the Modelscope community.
+FunASR-runtime combines various capabilities such as speech endpoint detection (VAD), offline large-scale speech recognition (ASR) using Paraformer-large, online large-scale speech recognition (ASR) using Paraformer-large, and punctuation detection (PUNC), which have all been open-sourced by the speech laboratory of DAMO Academy on the Modelscope community.
 This document serves as a development guide for the FunASR online transcription service.
 If you wish to quickly experience the online transcription service, please refer to the one-click deployment example for the FunASR online transcription service ([docs](./SDK_tutorial_online.md)).

 ## Installation of Docker